arigo-b2/Project/README.md

-## 🌍 TrajectoryAI: Forecasting Asteroid-Earth Approaches with Machine Learning
+## ☄️ Deep Impact: Machine Learning–Powered Asteroid Collision Risk Analyser

 ### 🌍 Overview
-This project uses NASA's Near Earth Object (NEO) data to build a machine learning model that predicts **how close an asteroid will come to Earth** based on its physical and orbital characteristics.
-The model estimates the asteroid's **miss distance** (in kilometers) using supervised regression, enabling better understanding of NEO behavior and potential near-Earth threats.
+This project uses NASA's Near Earth Object (NEO) data to build a machine learning model that predicts the **threat level of asteroids approaching Earth** based on their physical and orbital characteristics.
+The model estimates a physics-informed risk score using features like velocity, size, brightness, and derived kinetic energy — enabling better insight into NEO danger potential.

 ### 🚀 Objective
-To predict the **closest approach distance** of asteroids using machine learning.
-The model is trained on real NASA data using features like size, speed, brightness, and derived kinetic energy to estimate the proximity of asteroids to Earth.
-The project aims to support proactive risk analysis and threat assessment.

-### 📏 Why Miss Distance?
-The **miss distance** (`miss_distance_km`) represents how close a NEO comes to Earth during its approach.
-This distance, when combined with speed and size, helps determine the severity of potential encounters.
-By learning to estimate miss distance, the model offers insights into:
-- Which asteroids might come unusually close
-- How early-stage NEO observations relate to final approach behavior
+To predict the **threat level of NEOs** using supervised regression based on publicly available NASA data.
+The model uses features such as relative velocity, brightness, and average diameter to determine how dangerous a given asteroid is, relative to its potential energy and distance from Earth.

+**Random Forest Regressor** is applied to learn from historical data and evaluate performance using common regression metrics:
+**Mean Absolute Error (MAE)**, **Root Mean Squared Error (RMSE)**, and **R² Score**.

+---

-### 📁 Current Features
+### 🧠 Current Features
-- Fetches and processes raw asteroid data using the NASA NeoWs API
+- Collects and processes real asteroid data using the NASA NeoWs API
-- Calculates physical proxies like average diameter and kinetic energy
+- Engineers physics-aware features such as kinetic energy and average size
-- Builds a machine learning–ready dataset for regression
+- Builds a machine learning–ready dataset with scaled inputs and log-transformed risk targets
-- Predicts miss distance based on NEO features
+- Trains a **Random Forest Regressor** to predict asteroid threat levels
+- Evaluates model using **MAE, RMSE, and R²** (achieving **R² ≈ 0.95** on unseen data)

+---

 ### 📊 Technologies & Tools

 - **Python**
-- **Pandas** & **NumPy**: for data handling
+- **Pandas** & **NumPy**: for data preprocessing and analysis
-- **Scikit-learn**: for machine learning models (Random Forest Regressor)
+- **Scikit-learn**: for machine learning modeling
-- **Streamlit**: for building an interactive dashboard
+- **Streamlit**: for planned deployment of a threat assessment dashboard
-- **NASA NEO API**: for real-time and historical asteroid data
+- **NASA NEO API**: for real-time and historical asteroid flyby data

+---

 ### 🧠 In Progress
-- Feature engineering: velocity, brightness, kinetic energy
+- Interactive dashboard for threat score predictions
-- Model evaluation (MAE, RMSE, R²)
+- Model interpretability (feature importance, SHAP)
+- Option to simulate hypothetical asteroid input for risk estimation
-- Visualizations: predicted vs actual proximity
+- Visual charts for predicted vs actual threat behavior

-- Streamlit app for interactive asteroid input and prediction
+---

 ### 🛰️ Credits
 Developed as part of an independent project to explore AI for planetary defense.